Dragon New Warm Mountain I Believe in You

 Dragon New Warm Mountain I Believe in You is the fifth studio album by the American band Big Thief, released as a double album through 4AD on February 11, 2022.
-Produced by drummer James Krivchenia, the album features 20 songs which were recorded over five months in five different locations across the United States.
+Produced by drummer James Krivchenia, the album features 20 songs which were recorded over five months in five locations across the United States.
 The album was supported by six singles.
+It is also the last album to feature bassist and founding member Max Oleartchik before his departure in 2024.

 It received universal acclaim from critics upon release and entered the top forty in several territories, including Australia, Germany, Ireland, Portugal, New Zealand, the United States, and the United Kingdom; it reached the top ten of the albums charts in Belgium and the Netherlands.
 The album was nominated for Best Alternative Music Album at the 65th Annual Grammy Awards.

 Background

 In 2019, Big Thief left Saddle Creek and signed to 4AD, releasing two studio albums: U.F.O.F. in May 2019 and Two Hands in October 2019.
 The albums were the band's most successful and acclaimed to date: U.F.O.F. received a nomination for the Grammy Award for Best Alternative Music Album and both albums appeared on the Billboard 200 chart, with Two Hands peaking at 113.
 Their song "Not" from Two Hands was named by many publications as one of the year's best songs and was nominated for Best Rock Song and Best Rock Performance at the 63rd Annual Grammy Awards.
 Big Thief toured in support of the albums until March 2020, when their European tour was canceled due to the COVID-19 pandemic.
 Drummer James Krivchenia released a solo album titled A New Found Relaxation in June 2020.
-In October 2020, Lenker released two solo albums: Songs and Instrumentals.
+In October 2020, Adrianne Lenker released two solo albums: Songs and Instrumentals.
 Guitarist Buck Meek released his second solo album Two Saviors in January 2021.